 Like me I am sure you get tons of bills and statements in the mail or delivered electronically.
 Most times you just action and then toss them.
 But you may in fact be creating legal or tax issues by not keeping certain documents.
-Where possible you should try and retain a hard copy and electronic version (scanned) of all the relevant documents listed below.
+Where possible you should try and retain a hard copy and electronic version (scanned and stored in an external USB or hard drive) of all the relevant documents listed below.

 Tax Records – Business and Personal (7 years)

-So to play it safe, and assuming most people are not tax fraudsters, keep your tax related records for 7 years.
-I use old shoe boxes to keep tax records related to a certain year.
+So to play it safe, and assuming most people are not tax fraudsters, keep all your tax related records for 7 years.
+I use old shoe boxes stored in my basement to keep tax records related to a certain year.
 Since I also have business related taxes, I keep an extra “shoebox” for business related tax records.
 I also keep electronic copies of the actual tax returns and key W2 documents.

 Legal and Identification Documents – Birth Certificates, Passports, Social Security cards etc (Keep forever)

 Needless to say these documents legally establish who you are and in today’s world where you must prove your identity in any financial or legal transaction – keeping these documents safe is key.
 In addition to the hard copy version of all these documents, I keep a scanned copy of these on a local USB stick and have burned copies to a CD that I keep at my parents house.
 Do not store these documents online, or you may become a victim of identity theft if your online accounts or PC are compromised

 Home Improvement Records (7 years after sale of the house for tax purposes)

 Keep records of substantive improvements made to your house – like adding a deck or new kitchen remodel.
 The reason is tax related because the cost of improvements can be added to the original purchase price of the house and lower the taxable gain on a house when it is sold.
 This article details the criteria for capital gains/losses you can exclude from selling a house – $250,000 for singles or $500,000 if married